Reliability analysis of arbitrary systems based on active learning and global sensitivity analysis: Proposed method for system reliability

 is below a given threshold $\bar{\varepsilon}$ \emph{three times in a row}, where $\beta^{(k)} = - \Phi^{-1}\prt{P_f^{(k)}}$.
-Here $\Phi^{-1}$ is the inverse standard Gaussian cumulative distribution function and $\varepsilon$ is a threshold set to $0.005$ here.
+Here $\Phi^{-1}$ is the inverse standard Gaussian cumulative distribution function and $\varepsilon$ is a threshold set to $0.005$.
 If this condition is not respected, the algorithm proceeds with the next step, otherwise Step 10 is performed.
-Let us note here that common random numbers \citep{Spall2003_ch14} is enabled within different iterations, making the difference within two consecutive iterations mainly due to the actual change in limit-state surface approximation. \item \textbf{Learning function:} The learning function $U_{\textrm{sys}}$ is then evaluated to find out which points are most likely to improve the accuracy of the system limit state surface, and hence of the failure probability estimate, once added to the experimental design.
+Let us note here that common random numbers \citep{Spall2003_ch14} is enabled within different iterations, making the difference within two consecutive iterations mainly due to the actual change in limit-state surface approximation.
+It is also worth mentioning that this stopping criterion does not guarantee convergence to the underlying true failure probability.
+However, it has proven to be robust enough for practical purpose and its settings are defined following a large benchmark in \citet{MoustaphaSS2022}. \item \textbf{Learning function:} The learning function $U_{\textrm{sys}}$ is then evaluated to find out which points are most likely to improve the accuracy of the system limit state surface, and hence of the failure probability estimate, once added to the experimental design.
 To this effect, we propose a new system-adapted learning function that is described in Section~\ref{sec:enrichment}. \item \textbf{Candidates filtering:} To select the next samples to evaluate, the search space samples $\mathcal{X}_{\textrm{sus}}^{(k)}$ are first filtered into a subset of candidates for enrichment denoted by $\mathcal{X}_{\textrm{sus}}^{\prime (k)}$.
 This filter simply consists in keeping the most promising samples which correspond to points with the smallest value of $U_{\textrm{sys}}$ as described in Section~\ref{sec:enrichment}.
 This step allows to avoid possibly costly operations on the whole search space $\mathcal{X}_{\textrm{sus}}^{(k)}$. \item \textbf{Samples selection:} The filtered candidates are then clustered using the clustering algorithm \emph{DBSCAN} (density-based spatial clustering with applications to noise), which has the advantage of not requiring a pre-assigned number of clusters.
 The latter is instead directly inferred from the data.
 In each identified cluster, the sample with the smallest $U_{\textrm{sys}}$ value is selected for enrichment.
 The set of selected enrichment samples is denoted by $\mathcal{X}_{\textrm{enr}}^{(k)}$. \item \textbf{Sensitivity analysis:} Sensitivity analysis of the composition function $h\prt{z_1, \ldots, z_m}$ is carried out to select the limit states $j \in \acc{1, \ldots, m}$ to evaluate for each enrichment sample.
 This crucial step, which allows us to only update the limit states that are the most relevant to system failure, is further detailed in Section~\ref{sec:enrichment}. \item \textbf{Experimental design and surrogate updates:} The experimental designs and surrogates which correspond to the limit states that have been selected in the previous step are eventually updated.
-The algorithm then returns to Step 2. \item \textbf{Final estimate:} Once the convergence of the algorithm is reached, a final estimate of the probability of failure is performed using another set-up of subset simulation that allows us to increase the precision of the estimate. \end{enumerate}
+The algorithm then returns to Step 2. \item \textbf{Final estimate:} Once the convergence of the algorithm is reached, a final estimate of the probability of failure is performed using another set-up of subset simulation that allows us to increase the precision of the estimate.
+It is worth stressing that an overkill set-up is also used within the enrichment iterations ($5 \cdot 10^4$ samples per subset level, intermediate probabilities set to $p_0= 0.25$).
+Ultimately, we expect the space covered in both the on-line and off-line strategies to be the same. \end{enumerate}

 Each of these steps has been designed so as to enhance the efficiency of the algorithm.
 We now present in details the most important ingredients.